Popol Out West: Publication

 Hergé began work on the story following the culmination of his fourth Tintin adventure, Cigars of the Pharaoh, and it was serialised in Le Petit Vingtième over the following months under the title Popol et Virginie au pays des Lapinos ("Popol and Virginie in the Land of the Lapinos").
 The names of the characters were inspired by Bernadin de Saint-Pierre's pastoral novel Paul and Virginia.
 The use of talking animals followed in the tradition of fables by La Fontaine and that of J. J. Grandville's illustrations, as well as the contemporary American films of Walt Disney.
 Hergé would describe the story as an opportunity "to get away from realism for a bit", adding that it allowed him "A little unreality to give me a break from the rules of 'credibility' to which I'm subjected with Tintin."
 It was not, however, received with much enthusiasm from the paper's readership, with many readers writing in to ask when The Adventures of Tintin would resume.

 During the German occupation of Belgium in the Second World War, Casterman suggested that Hergé oversee a Flemish translation and publication of Popol et Virginie au pays des Lapinos.
-He was sceptical however, and organised the publication of a Flemish volume of Quick and Flupke instead.
-He later asserted that this decision had been due to the fact that the story involved arms dealers, and that in the political climate of the time this theme could "cause us problems if not the outright refusal of permission to publish."
+He was sceptical, however, and organised the publication of a Flemish volume of Quick and Flupke instead.
+He later asserted that this decision had been because the story involved arms dealers, and that in the political climate of the time this theme could "cause us problems if not the outright refusal of permission to publish."
 In 1948, the comic was coloured and re-serialised, this time in the newly launched Tintin magazine, and then published in a single softcover volume by Casterman in 1952.
 Casterman republished it in 1968 with a new cover design and a new title, Popol et Virginie chez les Lapinos (Popol and Virginie with the Lapinos).

 The story was translated into English by Michael Turner and Leslie Lonsdale-Cooper and published by Methuen as Popol Out West in 1969.

-A new English edition, translated by Kim Thompson, was announced by Fantagraphics in 2013 under the title of Peppy and Virginny in Lapinoland.
+A new English edition, translated by Kim Thompson, was announced by Fantagraphics in 2013 under the title Peppy and Virginny in Lapinoland.
 Due to Thompson's death, it would not be published until 2017 under the title Peppy in the Wild West, with the translation completed by Jenna Allen.